wrenfold/wrenfold/docs/source/tutorial/generating_code.rst

 .. rubric:: Footnotes

-.. [#f1] In practice, this function is simple enough that using code generation to write might be overkill.
-We use it here so that the generated code is succinct and legible.
+.. [#f1] In practice, this function is simple enough that using code generation to create it might be overkill.
+We use it for this example so that the generated code is compact and legible.